✓ Updated March 2026

 Frequently Asked Questions

-When is the absolute best time to visit Coastal California to avoid crowds but still get great weather?
+When's the absolute best time to visit Coastal California to avoid crowds and still get great weather?

 I'm planning a road trip along Highway 1.
-What's a common mistake people make that I should avoid?
+What are some must-see spots that aren't overrun with tourists?

-Are there any local etiquette tips I should be aware of when visiting coastal towns?
+Are there any local etiquette tips I should know when visiting beach towns?

 How many days do you need in Coastal California, USA?